-Tools for learning online have come a long way in recent years.
-These days, it’s possible to get your whole education through the internet, from pre-kindergarten through higher education and even a graduate degree.
+Tools for learning online have come a long way.
+These days, it’s possible to get your whole education through the internet, from pre-kindergarten through higher education and even graduate degrees.

 Editorial Listing ShortCode: